SamuelSwartzberg/flashcardifying_text_temp/phil.md

 #### social ontology

-Ásta, in her book <cite>Categories we live by</cite> investigates social properties/categories.
+Ásta, in her book 『Categories we live by』 investigates social properties/categories.
 For Ásta, a social property/status consists of certain constraints and enablements in a certain context.
 To Ásta, one recieves a social property by others.
-Ásta, in her book <cite>Categories we live by</cite> suggests three possible ways we might say a social property comes to be, a response-dependent account, a constitutive accound and a conferallist account.
+Ásta, in her book 『Categories we live by』 suggests three possible ways we might say a social property comes to be, a response-dependent account, a constitutive accound and a conferallist account.
 Ásta means her conferralist framework to apply to any social property, but cares most about categories at issue currently:sex, gender, LGBTQ, race, religion etc.
 Asta distinguishes two kinds of social properties: institutional properties and communal properties.